 Before you start, it is important to inspect your clothes closely for any stains.
 Applying heat to stains would simply drive them into the fabric deeper, making it more difficult to wash them out later.

-Make sure to set up your ironing board in a room with good light, as trying to iron in bad lighting can waste your efforts.
+Set up your ironing board in a room with good light, as trying to iron in bad lighting can waste your efforts.
 Relatively small creases are often hard to spot, particularly on lighter fabrics.
-The processes are going to be easier and more efficient, and you will be getting a better outcome.
+The processes are going to be easier and more efficient, and you will get a better outcome.
 It is easier to do your ironing in the room so you can use the bed to sort your laundry and have the nearest hangers in the wardrobe.

 Because the appropriate temperature is crucial, let the iron sit for a few minutes after the controls have been changed.